modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 - Do you want to show a live example of the issue you are having? mdjs-viewer!

 Almost looks like black magic, huh?
-All you did was install a Chrome extension and suddenly Github got superpowers.
+All you did was install a Chrome extension and suddenly GitHub got superpowers.

 All that you need is to have some Markdown files with the correct code fence blocks, and have your code up and running on [unpkg.com](https://unpkg.com).

 **How does it actually work?**

-The extension detects which Github page you are on.
+The extension detects which GitHub page you are on.
-If it actually finds a markdown file or an issue with mdjs code then it adds a "show demo" button to activate it.
+If it actually finds a Markdown file or an issue with mdjs code then it adds a "show demo" button to activate it.
 Only if you click the button it will start gathering all the needed info.

 - find the nearest `package.json`
-- read the actual markdown file/issue content
+- read the actual Markdown file/issue content
 - replace all bare import with `unpkg.com` imports
 - replace all relative imports with `unpkg.com` and the name of the package.json + relative path for it
 - create a secured iframe